-Develop and articulate ‘pitch scripts’ to…bring clarity to the ‘security intangibles’ embedded in security products, services, and systems as differentiators, competitive advantages, and ‘value adds’!
+Develop and articulate ‘pitch scripts’ to…bring clarity to the ‘intangibles’ embedded in – emanating from security products, services, and systems as differentiators, competitive advantages, and ‘value adds’!

-Security product – service marketers…are obliged to recognize the economic fact that today, 80+% of most company’s value, sources of revenue, and ‘building blocks’ for growth, sustainability, and profitability lie in – emerge directly from intangible (non-physical) assets, i.e., variations of intellectual, structural, and relationship capital.
-Unfortunately, for numerous reasons, many of which are described in other blog posts here, this economic fact has yet become so intuitive to be exploited in ‘marketing pitch scripts’ for security products and services.
+Security product – service marketers…are obliged, but seldom recognize the economic fact that today, 80+% of most company’s value, sources of revenue, and ‘building blocks’ for growth, sustainability, and profitability lie in – emerge directly from intangible (non-physical) assets, i.e., variations of intellectual, structural, and relationship capital.
+Unfortunately, for numerous reasons, many of which are described in other blog posts here, this economic fact seems to elude – may not be sufficiently intuitive to be applied-exploited in ‘marketing pitch scripts’ for security products and services.

-An initial step is to develop understandable and realistic ‘pitch scripts’ to…bring clarity for what, how, and when intangibles, i.e., non-physical features-outcomes to most security products are embedded deliverables.
+An initial step to lucratively and competitively change this important, but often overlooked or dismissed dynamic…is to develop understandable and realistic ‘pitch scripts’ to bring clarity for what, how, and when intangibles, i.e., non-physical features-outcomes to most security products are embedded deliverables.
 These deliverables contribute to – elevate property’s attractivity to users and underlie its reputation, brand, image, goodwill, and stature, ala relationship capital.

-Well-developed and articulated ‘pitch scripts’…produce – elevate prospective client – buyer receptivity to paying premiums, in part, by deciphering return on security investment (ROSI) that ‘security intangibles’ produce to favorably affect a company’s bottom line.
+Well-developed and articulated pitch scripts that bring clarity to security’s intangibles…produce – elevate prospective clients – buyers receptivity to paying premiums, in part, by deciphering return on security investment (ROSI) that ‘security intangibles’ produce to favorably affect a company’s bottom line.

 Pitch scripts…says Dale Furtwengler, an especially intuitive business strategist and author of ‘Pricing for Profit: How To Command Higher Prices For Your Products and Services’ play a significant role in increasing the probability prospective clients/buyers will be inclined to make quicker buying decisions, while again, paying a premium.